CookEditors/NOS/_posts/2015-08-28-score-none-for-the-chair.md

 In the small kitchen was a little potbelly iron stove.
 He put in some paper and charcoal and lit a fire.
 Then he went to a divan in the front room and fell asleep, his wife sitting in the rocker near the fire.
 This was about 4 p.m., as near as Gillen could remember.

 He awoke about 11 p.m.
 His head was splitting and he was altogether groggy.
-He went to the kitchen, lit the light, and found his wife still sitting in the rocking chair.He called her a vile name; she did not answer.
+He went to the kitchen, lit the light, and found his wife still sitting in the rocking chair.
+He called her a vile name; she did not answer.
 He shook her by the shoulders and she fell to the floor, motionless.
 He leaned over her and listened to her heart.
 There was no beat; he then knew she was dead.

 “I became scared,” he stated.
 “I knew the neighbors had heard as fighting and they would all accuse me of killing her.
 I don’t think I touched her, but I can’t remember very much.
 I knew the police would accuse me of murder.
-I just lost say head, and—well, you know the rest.”
+I just lost my head, and—well, you know the rest.”

 I passed the confession back to Howard.
 “A very touching tale,” I said.
 “He could write some of that detective goo I hear on the radio.
 I still say he killed her, whether he knew it or not.”